Leah Montange, Human Geography PhD Student

 - citizenship and non-citizenship

-I am broadly interested in the confluence of precarious and unfree migrant labor; the securitization of migration and especially the deployment of migrant detention; and discourses of nationalism and racialization.
+I study immigration detention in urban contexts in the US and Spain.
+I am broadly interested in the spatial ramifications of the confluence of the securitization of migration and especially the deployment of migrant detention; precarious and unfree migrant labor; and discourses of nationalism, racial hierarchy, and exclusion.
 I am particularly interested in three major tensions within this field:

-1) between autonomous migration and state sovereignty and territoriality.
+1) between the freedom to move and state sovereignty and territoriality.

 2) between the production/protection of state sovereignty and the production of a pool of cheap migrant labor

-3) between liberal socio-legal frameworks and discourses of exclusion, belonging, and deservingness
+3) between liberal socio-legal frameworks and discourses of racial hierarchy and exclusion

-My scholarly work explores how these tensions manifest in, shape, and are re-produced in systems of migration detention and incarceration.
-This research is under-girded by an interest in how systems of migration enforcement and management are actively contested and re-shaped by an array of non-state actors including migrants and detainees.
+My scholarly work explores how these tensions manifest in, shape, and are re-produced spatially in systems of migration detention and incarceration.
+This research is under-girded by an interest in how systems of migration enforcement and management are actively contested and re-shaped by an array of non-state actors including migrants and people in detention.

 Teaching This Academic Year: